jaadt7/hello-world/README.md

 # hello-world
 This is a project for training purposes

-I am currrently a first year graduate at Clemson University
+I am currrently a second year graduate at Clemson University

 # new comment